 There’s no denying that we were pretty skeptical about Netflix’s foray into mobile games, but given that Before Your Eyes is the third Netflix exclusive on this list of ‘Best Mobile Games in 2022’, it’s fair to say the streamer has definitely turned things around this year, and won us over.

 Like Into The Breach, Before Your Eyes was a pre-existing game that was released to great acclaim, and now seems like the perfect fit for mobile.
-An incredibly moving narrative game about looking back on life in the face of death, the truly remarkable thing about Before Your Eyes is that it’s a video game you control with your eyes.
+An incredibly moving narrative game about looking back on life in the face of death, the truly remarkable thing about Before Your Eyes is that it’s a

 As you recall the life events of the main protagonist, you’ll interact with the world using your blinks.
 A blink, whether intentional or accidental, will cause your flashbacks to jump forward in time, meaning your comprehension of the incredible story might be different to someone else’s, depending on how dry or itchy your eyes get.